matonoli/fujs-pythia-jets/README.md

 #### Important!

 Do not forget to comment in your `~/.bashrc` sourcing your local Root installation (`source /path/thisroot.sh`), otherwise there will be a conflict of 2 ROOT versions: one - from your local installation, another - from STAR container.

+## Credits and License

+Feel free to use these materials for study and teaching.
+If you adapt them further, please make sure to credit.